placemedas/Crime-Analysis-and-Prediction-of-Major-Cities-in-Canada/README.md

         # Run the below code using crime_types.csv
         1. spark-submit --packages datastax:spark-cassandra-connector:2.4.0-s_2.11 crimetypes_loader.py

-        2.Run the commands in cqlsh to perform inserts from xxxxxx
+        2.Run the commands in cqlsh to perform inserts into crime_code table.
+Commands are present in crime_code_-_table_inserts.txt

 *  Run the codes to perform ETL for the following cities .
 Commands are provided as below